 Davis will do well in just about any type of environment, but his forever family will need to “Davis-proof” their home.
 Right now, the majority of all the tile flooring in his foster home is covered in yoga mats so he can walk everywhere.
 Areas with thicker carpeting are his favorite because they are best for his “army crawls” and of course, rolling around on carpet is an all-time Frenchie fave.
 Davis cannot and must not do any stairs.
 Currently, he is carried out to the grassy areas to do his business, so he avoids walking on the concrete driveway which can seriously scrape-up his feet.
 A fenced yard is ideal so that Davis has enough space to do his business in a safe grassy area.

-The perfect home for Davis will not have cats or birds.
-Other dogs are a possibility.
-He is very inquisitive with all the neighborhood dogs and while he doesn’t want to chase them or play, he will say hello.
-Davis is a resource guarder when it comes to food and must be fed separately from other dogs.
+The perfect home for Davis will not have other pets.
+Davis is very inquisitive with all the neighborhood dogs and has done fine on leash.
+However, Davis is a resource guarder when it comes to food and should be the only pet in his forever home.

 There is no getting around the fact that Davis is high-maintenance and special needs.
 If there’s a forever home out there prepared and willing to put in the time and effort, they will be repaid with unconditional love, Frenchie kisses, and a lot of laughs.
 Just be prepared to give him a lot of belly rubs.
 Like A LOT of them.
 They’re his absolute favorite thing in the world…well maybe except for food.

 If you would like to adopt Davis, pack your bags and be prepared to travel.
 Davis is too large to fly on an airplane so get ready for a land adventure to Florida!
 FBRN does not ship dogs as cargo, so adopters are expected to pick up their dogs from their foster family.